What’s the Difference Between Data Analytics and Data Analysis? | FAQs

 Data analysis and data analytics are often treated as interchangeable terms, but they hold slightly different meanings.
-Data analysis is the overarching Data Analyst practice that encompasses the use of data analytics tools and techniques to achieve business objectives.

 - Tableau Public